When to Replace Dirt Bike Tires

 Choosing the Correct Tire

 Choosing the correct tire for your riding discipline is potentially the most efficient way to extend your tires lifespan.
 As we mentioned early, different compounds have different attributes that are made specifically to withstand certain scenarios.
-Before purchasing, do your research and find which one will be best for you.
+Before purchasing, do your research and find which one will be best for you or read our thorough guide on best dirt bike tires.

 Tire Pressure/Mousse Density